-Sustainability ambassadors are ENAV people coming from different Company functions and offices and act as a "megaphone" for all the activities connected to ESG topics; they are people with considerable interest in the topic who are assigned to spreading the culture of sustainability within the ENAV Group.
-In 2022, the group of ambassadors consisted of around 50 people.
+Sustainability ambassadors are ENAV people coming from different Company functions and offices and act as a "megaphone" for all the activities connected to ESG topics; they are people with considerable interest in the topic who are assigned to spreading the culture of sustainability within the Group.
+In 2021, the group of ambassadors has expanded and is now comprised of more than 50 people.

-The portal of sustainability in the new intranet
+The portal of sustainability in the intranet

-The initiative, called "Portale Sustainability", is included within a wider initiative called "JO.DI.E. - JOurney for DIgital Enav", which has the objective of the digitalization of the majority of Company processes and opening of new digital channels and modern and innovative technologies.
-The sustainability area dedicated to ENAV people is updated continuously and organised in 4 areas: the Sustainability ENAV News, the Sustainability World News and the Library of sustainability documents
+The initiative, called "Portale Sustainability", is included within a wider initiative called "JO.DI.E. - JOurney for DIgital ENAV", which has the objective of the digitalization of the majority of company processes and opening of new digital channels and modern and innovative technologies.
+The new sustainability area dedicated to ENAV people is updated continuously and organised in 3 areas: the Sustainability ENAV News, the Sustainability World News and the Library of sustainability documents.